VitorHKato/Javascript-OOP/README.md

 in both Car and Bicycle to return "The car has stopped" and "The bicycle has stopped".
 Create a function that accepts an array of Vehicle objects and calls the move and stop methods of each one, demonstrating the behavior of dynamic binding with the extended behavior.

+## Abstract and Nested classes
+- Create an abstract base class Employee with a calculateSalary method.
+Create two subclasses HourlyEmployee and SalariedEmployee.
+The HourlyEmployee class should have an attribute hoursWorked and a calculateSalary method that returns the salary based on hours worked.
+The SalariedEmployee class should have an attribute monthlySalary, and the calculateSalary method should return the monthly salary.
+Demonstrate how objects of the HourlyEmployee and SalariedEmployee classes can be used.
+- Create a Computer class with a nested Processor class.
+The Processor class should have attributes such as frequency and model, and a method that prints the processor's specifications.
+Create a Computer object and, from it, create a Processor object, demonstrating how to access the nested class.
+- Create a School class that has a nested Classroom class.
+The Classroom class should have attributes such as name and numberOfStudents, and a method that returns a description of the classroom.
+Instantiate a School object, create a classroom, and call the method of the Classroom class to display the description.